Outcry after Shamima Begum’s baby dies in Syria

 Shamima Begum, the teenager who fled the UK to join Islamic State (ISIS), gave birth to a boy named Jarrah in a Syrian refugee camp three weeks ago.
 On Thursday, her baby died.

 Now, Home Secretary Sajid Javid has been branded a “moral coward” for his decision to strip Begum of her British citizenship.
 His critics say the baby was a UK citizen who deserved protection, and that the move violated international law.

-Reports have since emerged that two more British ISIS brides, with five young sons between them, have had their citizenship taken away.
+Reports have since emerged that two more British ISIS brides, with five young sons between them, have had their citizenship revoked.

 But what is citizenship and why is it so important?

 In ancient Rome, the law stated that citizens were “free to act by law, free to ask and expect the law’s protection”.

 In the Bible, when Saint Paul is arrested for spreading Christianity, his captors quake with fear when they realise they have mistreated a Roman citizen.
 Being a citizen means you are entitled to fundamental rights and protection in society.

 Javid stripped Begum of her British citizenship under the British Nationality Act 1981, which allows the UK to remove someone’s nationality if it is “conducive to the public good”.

 This only applies to dual citizens because it is against international law to make a person stateless.
 The Home Office says that Begum is entitled to Bangladeshi citizenship through her parents, but Bangladesh says it will not grant her it.